rahul1722/Behavioural_clonning/writeup_template.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to
+The overall strategy for deriving a model architecture was to identify the different lane marking from the images and give a strearing angle as an output using a regression model.

-My first step was to use a convolution neural network model similar to the NVIDIA model as mentioned it the earlier class.
-I thought this model might be appropriate because it is proven and I will only tweek the hyperparameter in order to make it work for the given track.
+My first step was to use a convolution neural network model similar to the NVIDIA model as mentioned it the classes.
+I thought this model might be appropriate because it is proven and I will only have to tweek the hyperparameters in order to build a good model.
 I was able to succefully complete 1 lap using this model without going off the road.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I intorduced 2 Ddropout layers and also played around with the batch size in generator function.
-Depending on the Validation accuracy, I changed the batch size and finally I decided to go with 1500 samples per batch and 200 steps per epoch
+To combat the overfitting, I intorduced 2 dropout layers and also played around with the batch size in generator function.
+Depending on the validation accuracy, I changed the batch size and finally 1500 samples per batch and 200 steps per epoch worked for me.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track.
-To improve the driving behavior in these cases, I recorded additional data where the car was drifting off and fed to the model.
+To improve the driving behavior in these cases, I recorded additional data so the car can learn better with all the different patterns of lanes.
 This helped to bring back the car to the center whenever it is getting close to the lane markings.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture

 The final model architecture (model.py lines 139-151) consisted of a convolution neural network with the following layers and layer sizes ...

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)